 It takes a deft hand and a keen mind to craft space battle sequences that aren't just far from cheesy but engaging in a way that leaves us hanging off the edges of our seat and ignoring the impossibility of space battles.

-Here, we look at the best space battle sequences in cinema history to see which of them truly stand out as the best.
+Here are our picks for the best space battle scenes in movie history, ranking them to see which ones truly stand out as the best.

 Eric Bana's turn as Nero—the Romulan who watched his homeworld be destroyed, only to end up in a different timeline afterwards—is one of the most underrated in Star Trek.